 As a military family, it’s hard to create traditions because we’re not always in the same place.
 We can’t put our tree in the same spot every year or go to the same tree farm or see the same light display.
 We don’t even know if we’ll all be together for the holidays.

-So, I’ve put together a list of Christmas traditions for military families that you can do every year no matter where you’re at and regardless if you’re together or apart.
+So, I’ve put together a list of Christmas traditions for military families that you can do every year no matter where you’re stationed and regardless if you’re together or apart.

 Christmas Tree Duty Station Ornaments

 We buy a Christmas ornament at every place we’ve been stationed that represents that state/area.
-Every year we decorate the tree together and we always talk about where we found the ornament and reminisce about the time we spent at that duty station.
+Every year we decorate the tree together.
+We inevitably talk about where we found the different ornaments and reminisce about the time we spent at that duty station.

 Last year, after a PCS from hell, we collected all of the furniture stickers we could find and made a PCS ball for our tree!
-The kids loved finding all the stickers and were excited to see it when we pulled it out again this year.
-It’s a neat reminder of all of the places we’ve lived and makes us giggle when we see it!
+The kids loved finding all the stickers and were excited to see the ornament when we pulled it out again this year.
+It’s a neat reminder of all of the times we’ve moved and makes us giggle when we see it!

 See Some Christmas Lights